Discover more from Thrive

 I trust you will find your way to peace.

-If you would like to message me, please feel free to leave a comment below or contact me privately through the contact form here on the blog.
+If you would like to message me, please feel free to leave a comment below or contact me privately.
 If you are considering leaving the ex-gay/conversion world, I have a list of resources with plenty of helpful information.
 Check it out and reach out.
 I would love to hear from you.